OData/v3ProtocolDocument/OData.markdown

 #### 8.9.8.2.
 Null a Value

 There are two ways to set a primitive value to NULL.
-The client may [Update a PrimitiveProperty](#updateaprimitiveproperty), specifying a NULL value.
+The client may [update a primitive property](#updateaprimitiveproperty), specifying a NULL value.
 Alternatively, the client MAY send a DELETE request with an empty message body to the property URL.

 The service SHOULD consider a DELETE request to a non-nullable value to be malformed.